kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

 - The flask application is written in the `app.py` file.
 The `CMD` instruction in the `Dockerfile` specifies the command `python app.py` to run the Flask application when the Docker container starts

-- Additional installations include system-level dependencies required by the Python packages specified in `requirements.txt`, to ensure that the packages can be installed successfully within the Docker containers
+- Additional installations include system-level dependencies required by the Python packages specified in `requirements.txt`, to ensure that the packages can be installed successfully within the Docker container

 - Extra configurations and/or setup steps required by the application is included for smooth running of the application